Ways to Help

 Our volunteers tend to the wood, raise and care for the trees in the allotment nursery bed, sow and grow the wildflowers to be planted in the wood and elsewhere, get involved in events, and do a lot of behind-the-scenes work.
 Regulars find they experience improvements to health and wellbeing as a result of working outside with nature and undertaking physical activity.

-If you enjoy practical outdoor work such as gardening, growing, practical conservation tasks, and maintenance work, then we have our weekly Monday Workdays and monthly Saturday Workdays.
+If you enjoy practical outdoor work such as gardening, growing, practical conservation tasks, and maintenance work, then we have our Volunteer Conservation Days are for you!
 Tasks vary throughout the year - see our Digging It blog for recent activities.
-The Monday workdays are 10am-1pm, and the Saturday ones are typically on the second Saturday of each month, 1:15-3:30pm.
 No experience is necessary, new volunteers are supported.

 There is also an enormous amount of behind-the-scenes work that goes on to keep the charity running and ensure our work is successful, and we run a range of projects each year.
 Therefore we also welcome volunteers with many different skills, including: